 You probably don’t think much about how much energy your water heater uses.
 Heating water on average makes up about 10% of your utility bill.
 Sure, you like hot showers, but maybe you can still get a luxurious shower without making your water heater work so hard.
 Not only will you reduce your energy consumption, your hot water heater may last longer.

 3. Install a Programmable Thermostat

-Programmable thermostats are available at a reasonable cost from any home hardware store.
+Programmable thermostats are available at a reasonable cost from your heating and air conditioning services provider.
 These thermostats can pay for themselves in the first year.
 You can program the heater to come on only when you are home.
 When you are at work and all night long, the heater will operate at lower temperatures.
 A smart programmable thermostat will learn your lifestyle and program itself.
 You will notice a difference in your energy bills.

 4. Open Your Blinds